dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 runs in another VM.
 They were then able to retrieve 16 characters in 24 hours.

 Kernel context can also be attacked.
-They wrote a victim program that read 0 bytes from `/proc/self/maps`, so no bytes were copied to user space.
+They wrote a victim program that read 0 bytes from `/proc/self/maps`, so no bytes were copied to userspace.
 But the attacker could still retrieve the first 64 bytes of the victim process memory mapping.

-Of course they also targeted SGX (I sometimes think that SGX was created so that security researchers had something to write papers about, on the other hand protecting a system from itself is hard).
+Of course, they also targeted SGX (I sometimes think that SGX was created so that security researchers had something to write papers about, on the other hand protecting a system from itself is hard).

-Finally the sandbox environment running Javascript can be targetted.
+Finally, the sandbox environment running Javascript can be targetted.
 There is no `clflush` instruction available so they had to rely on the much noiser Evict+Reload technique instead.
 High-resolution timers are disabled, but there are ways around that (by using SharedArrayBuffer or GPU-based counters).
 They